Of all the questions I get pertaining to writing Amazon product listings, the majority are about keyword research and optimization.

 Amazon’s updated Brand Registry program is a step toward improving security and the overall shopping experience; it works to prevent counterfeit products from making their way to the Amazon marketplace.
 Brand Registry 2.0 requires your brand name to have an active trademark, along with images of your brand’s logo and products.
 Brand Registry 2.0 has its own user interface and separate login information from Seller Central.

 One example where you may see the new brand registry program take effect is with the term “Velcro.”
 While most people associate any hook-and-loop fastener with Velcro, this is a generalization referring to the most common brand name.
-With Brand Registry 2.0, only sellers of Velcro Companies’ fastener will be registered to use “Velcro” as a keyword in their listing.
+With Brand Registry 2.0, only sellers of Velcro Companies’ fasteners will be registered to use “Velcro” as a keyword in their listing.

 Another instance of Brand Registry 2.0 affecting your keyword choice would be if you were trying to apply a similar brand name to your listing.
 If I sell sneakers, I am not able to add “Air Jordan” to my listing just to get clicks.
 To put it plainly — if this isn’t my actual brand, I’ve got no business using this brand name as a keyword in my listing.